 Set at the base of the Chugach Mountain Range, Anchorage (pop.
 260,000) is Alaska's largest and most cosmopolitan city.
 It boasts a mild climate, friendly people, and one of the best backyards in the world.
 Local Alaskans and summer visitors alike enjoy the city's many restaurants, museums, art galleries, movie theatres, bookstores, coffee shops, and specialty stores.
-A system of bike trails connects much of the city, including the UAA campus, the downtown shopping area, and the Tony Knowles Coastal Trail.
+A system of bike trails connects much of the city, including the downtown shopping area and the Tony Knowles Coastal Trail.

 And just outside the city limits is Alaska.
 Within easy weekend reach of Anchorage are some of the state's greatest adventures: the foothills and mountains of the 495,000-acre Chugach State Park; Denali National Park, four hours north and home of North America's highest mountain; and the rivers and towns of the Kenai Peninsula.

 Best of all, there are 19 hours of daylight a day during the summer months.
 As Alaskans say, there is plenty of time to sleep... in the winter!